charliecalvert/CloudNotes/Assignments/Aws/AwsRunSshScript.md

 </footer>
 ```

 Fill in the missing pieces.
+For instance, insert your name in the appropriate places, and add some text for the H1 element.
+Suggested text might **Run SSH**.

 ## Button